sbabic/swupdate/doc/source/swupdate.rst

 The output can be displayed on a LCD using the frame-buffer device or directed to a serial line (Linux console).

-It is generally used in the single copy approach, running in a initrd (recipes are provided to generate with Yocto).
+It is generally used in the single copy approach, running in an initrd (recipes are provided to generate with Yocto).
 However, it is possible to use it in a double-copy approach by use of :ref:`collections`.